domobritton/Intrst/pinterest/README.md

 ![Masonry Grid Full Screen](https://github.com/domobritton/Intrst/blob/master/pinterest/Screen%20Shot%202018-10-19%20at%209.12.18%20AM.png)

-This was accomplished by comparing hard-coded breakpoints to the offsetWidth of the Masonry columns (width %) to determine how many columns to allow on the page.
-No libraries were used in the creation of this feature.

 Columns resize from 4, 3, 2, or 1 column.

 ### Example of 2 column layout on smaller screen
 ![Masonry Grid Small Screen](https://github.com/domobritton/Intrst/blob/master/pinterest/Screen%20Shot%202018-10-19%20at%209.31.41%20AM.png)

+This was accomplished by comparing hard-coded breakpoints to the offsetWidth of the Masonry columns (width %) to determine how many columns to allow on the page. **No libraries were used in the creation of this feature**.

 ```js